xenia1270/DH150/Assignment 4/README.md

 ## :bulb: Reflection

-It is convenient for people to find health-related information online whenever and wherever they want, but those health sites should also be humanized and professional to make users feel easier to engage with.
+It is convenient for people to find health-related information online whenever and wherever they want, but health sites should also be humanized and professional to make users feel easier to engage with.
 After the Contextual Inquiry, I've learned that the outcome of the interview can be unexpected.
 When preparing for the interview, I would come up with some possible scenarios and put down tentative questions.
 Even if I prepared for the script with all the questions, the user's behaviors would make me change the questions I wanted to ask.
 When I observed how the interviewee was completing the tasks, I appreciated that he was very talkative and would like to share with me what he found and how he found the information.
 However, as an interviewer, one challenge for me was to encourage the user to show me more about how he found satisfying solutions to the task.
 I understand that both of us were nervous during the interview, but the experience has helped me grow.
 In the future interview, I will try to ask some relaxing questions before we get into the contextual inquiry section.
 I will also give more time for the users to plan out what they want to do without interrupting.